tarka/xcp/README.md

   filesystem-aware, and can massively speed-up copies on network mounts by performing the copy operations server-side.
 However, unlike `copy_file_range` sparse files are detected and handled appropriately.
+* Optional aggressive parallelism for systems with parallel IO.
+Quick experiments on a modern laptop suggest there may be benefits to parallel copies on NVMe disks.
+This is obviously highly system-dependent.
 * Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not yet supported in this case).
 * Optionally understands `.gitignore` files to limit the copied directories.